-6.1.12 Number 49 has an elaborate four-storey design in yellow stock brick with red brick dressings, stone and iron balconies; the bracket clock is a local landmark in North End (see photo on p.22).
+6.1.12 Numbers 49-51 are of an elaborate four-storey design in vellow stock brick with red brick dressings, stone and iron balconies: the bracket clock is a local landmark in North End (see photos on pp.24 and 47).
 Number 61 is in a Venetian Gothic style, with pointed arch windows to the first floor and arched windows to the second with iron balconies.
-Number 65 is a tall sandstone-fronted property of two storeys with classical details including a central pediment and moulded Tudorstyle brick chimney stacks in two groups at either end.
+Number 65 is a tall sandstone-fronted property of two storeys with classical details including a central pediment and moulded Tudor-style brick chimney stacks in two groups at either end.